-4 The Demand for Data
+4 The demand for data

-Five years after its establishment the FDZ has an excellent reputation in the scientific community.
-It is widely acknowledged as an innovative producer of high-quality micro data on the German labour market and its data products enjoy great popularity nationally as well as abroad.
+Five years after its establishment the FDZ is widely acknowledged as a producer of high-quality microdata on the German labour market and its data products enjoy great popularity nationally as well as abroad.
 Between the period 2005 and 2008, 436 contracts were concluded.
 In this period the number of new contracts increased continuously, starting with 81 contracts in 2005 and reaching 141 in 2008.
-The IAB Establishment Panel (IABB) experienced the highest demand, while the IAB Employment Sample (IABS) was runner-up (see Table 3).
+The IAB Establishment Panel (IABB) experienced the highest demand, while the IAB Employment Sample (IABS) was the runner-up (see Table 3).